 - Judge Small: (248) 686-5121

-Jury duty is an obligation of a U.S.A. citizen to serve on a jury when called.
+Jury duty is a privilege, a responsibility and an obligation shared by U.S.A. citizens.
 It is one of the highest duties of citizenship, it accrues from the constitutional right to be tried by a panel of one's peers and involves direct participation in the administration of justice.
 When summoned for jury duty, a citizen must appear before the court or be tried for contempt of court.

 How and why I was selected as a juror?